vercel/next.js/docs/debugging.md

 # Debugging

-This documentation explains how you can debug your Next.js frontend and backend code with full source maps support using either the [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) or the [VSCode debug panel](https://code.visualstudio.com/docs/editor/debugging).
+This documentation explains how you can debug your Next.js frontend and backend code with full source maps support using either the [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) or the [VSCode debugger](https://code.visualstudio.com/docs/editor/debugging).

 It requires you to first launch your Next.js application in debug mode in one terminal and then connect an inspector (Chrome DevTools or VS Code) to it.